top of page

 Custom horticulture LED Solutions from Lumistrips

 At Lumistrips, we specialize in the development of custom LED modules for horticulture lighting applications.
-With more than two decades of experience in LED engineering, we collaborate with lighting manufacturers, greenhouse operators, and agricultural innovators to create high-performance lighting systems.
+With more than two decades of experience in LED engineering, we collaborate with lighting manufacturers, greenhouse operators, and agricultural innovators to create high-performance lighting systems made in Germany.

 Our horticulture LED modules can be designed with optimized spectral combinations that support efficient photosynthesis and balanced plant growth.
 By integrating advanced thermal management and precision optical design, we ensure that our lighting solutions deliver uniform PPFD across plant canopies while maintaining long operational lifetimes.

-Through partnerships with leading optics manufacturers and LED suppliers, Lumistrips develops lighting systems that meet the demanding performance requirements of modern horticulture.
+Through partnerships with leading LED manufacturers and optics suppliers, Lumistrips develops lighting systems that meet the demanding performance requirements of modern horticulture.
 Our flexible LED module platforms enable lighting manufacturers and growers to create customized lighting solutions for greenhouses, vertical farms, and plant research facilities.

 Future trends in Horticulture Lighting